RosettaCommons/documentation/scripting_documentation/Movers-RosettaScripts.md

 -   scorefxn (default "score12")
 -   repeats (default 8)
 -   sc\_cst\_maxdist &integer.
 Sets up sidechain-sidechain constraints between atoms up to maxdist, at neighboring sidechains.
 Need to also call ramp\_constraints = false, otherwise these will be turned off in the later rounds of relax.
 -   task\_operations FastRelax will now respect any TaskOps passed to it.
-Please make sure to pass RestrictToRepacking or design will occur.
-If no TaskOps are passed, it will behave normally.
+However, the default behavior is now to add RestrictToRepacking operation unless <code>disable_design=false</code> is set.
+-   disable_design (default true) Disable design if TaskOps are passed?
+Needs to be false if purposefully designing.
 -   MoveMap name: this is optional and would actually not work with all movers.
 The name allows the user to specify a movemap that can later be called by another mover without specifying all of the options.
 Movers that do not support this functionality will exit with an error message.
 -   jumps, bb torsions and chi angles are set to true (1) by default